core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a response with the Pairwise Protection Flag set to 1, the client MUST process it as defined in {{ssec-verify-response}}, with the following differences.

-* No countersignature to varify is included.
+* No countersignature to verify is included.

-* The COSE_Encrypt0 object included in the optimized response is decrypted using the same symmetric pairwise key K, that the client derives as described above for the server side and as defined in {{sec-derivation-pairwise}}.
+* The COSE_Encrypt0 object included in the optimized response is decrypted and verified using the same symmetric pairwise key K, that the client derives as described above for the server side and as defined in {{sec-derivation-pairwise}}.

 ### Optimized Compressed Response